Loading...

 • Offline-first state machine + resumable queues.

-Deterministic job state transitions; queue uploads, retries with backoff when connectivity returns.
+Deterministic job state transitions; queue uploads and retry with backoff when connectivity returns.

 • Observability: step SLOs, offline rate, failure taxonomy.